cestabrooks/Shopify-Image-Repository/README.md

 **Note: Any animated `.gif` files that are uploaded to the repository will only display a preview of the first frame.
 To view the entire animation in sequence, you can download the file and open it elsewhere.*

 ## Setup
 Create a folder such as `Image Repository` somewhere on your computer and place the `main.py` file inside of it.
-When `main.py` is run, it will create numerous folders to organize user data within its current working directory.
-Thus, it is important to place it in a brand new folder where it is free to run and create its own file system.
+When it is run, it will create numerous folders to organize user data within its current working directory.
+Thus, it is important to place the file in a brand new folder where it is free to create its own file system.

-When the `main.py` file is run, it will attempt to automatically install the necessary libraries itself using the package manager [pip](https://pip.pypa.io/en/stable/).
+When `main.py` is run, it will attempt to automatically install the necessary libraries itself using the package manager [pip](https://pip.pypa.io/en/stable/).

 If errors are encoutered, you can attempt to manually install the required [Pillow](https://python-pillow.org/) library using the following command.
 ```bash
 pip install pillow
 ```

 ## Running the Project
 Navigate to